grain-lang/grain-lang.org/src_blog/_posts/Library-Preview-Regex.md

     3055 stdlib/regex.gr
 ```

-This module landing in the standard library demonstrates that writing complex programs entirely in Grain is possible.
-Grain's standard library still has a long way to go, but we're on our way (and maybe [you can even help](https://github.com/grain-lang/grain))!
+This module landing in the standard library continues to demonstrate our vision—writing complex programs in Grain is both possible and fun, and features like this make it easier and easier.
+We're constantly improving Grain's standard library, and [you can help too](https://github.com/grain-lang/grain/issues?q=is%3Aopen+is%3Aissue+label%3Astdlib)!

 A huge thank you to the Grain Core Team for all of the code reviews and bug squashing which went into making this happen.
 I'm pumped to see what we can land in the standard library next!